Are you an adviser? Go to Unbiased Pro

 That said, this is true of any investment involving the stock market.
 Pension funds are generally well-managed and designed to protect you from last-minute slumps before retirement.

-One last thing to bear in mind is that the money you take out of a pension is taxable, because it counts as income (except for the first 25%).
+One last thing to remember is the money you take out of a pension is taxable because it counts as income (except for the first 25%).

 What is the difference between a defined benefit and a defined contribution pension plan?